pantsudev/krkrz_ecosystem_guide/README.md

-A short guide, or rather reference, to the Krkr2/KrkrZ ecosystem for the western reverser.
+A short guide to the Krkr2/KrkrZ ecosystem for the western reverser.
+Comments and pull requests welcome.

 # Systems